kevinyamauchi/open-image-data/_sources/how_tos/conda_forge_packaging.md

 ## Overview

-This how-to teaches how to make your pypi installable with conda via `conda-forge`.
+This how-to teaches how to make your pypi package installable with conda via `conda-forge`.
+Distributing via `conda-forge` is useful as many people manage their python environments via `conda`.
+The method here is the most simple method I am aware of to make your package available via `conda-forge`.
+Packages with complicated or platform-specific dependencies will require some additional steps.
+For more in-depth information and a deeper dive, see the "Related reading" section below.

 **Prerequisites**

-- You have a package available on pypi that you want to make available on
+- You have a package available on pypi that you want to make available via `conda-forge`.
-- You have a github account
+- You have a github account.
-- You know how to clone and push repositories with git
+- You know how to clone and push repositories with git.
-- You have conda installed on your computer
+- You have conda installed on your computer.

 **Related reading**